-The IWS Steering Committee includes one or more faculty representatives from each of the undergraduate colleges and several students representatives.
+The IFC (formerly IWS) Steering Committee includes one or more faculty representatives from each of the undergraduate colleges and several students representatives.

-Susan Castagnetto holds the administrative position of coordinator of Intercollegiate Women’s Studies and teaches courses in philosophy and women’s studies at Scripps and Pomona, including Philosophy of Feminism, Feminist Ethics, Feminism & Science, Feminist Community Engagement, and Women, Crime and Punishment.
+Susan Castagnetto holds the administrative position of coordinator of Intercollegiate Feminist Center for Teaching, Research and Engagement and teaches courses in philosophy and women’s studies at Scripps and Pomona, including Philosophy of Feminism, Feminist Ethics, Feminism & Science, Feminist Community Engagement, and Women, Crime and Punishment.
 (She is appointed Lecturer in Philosophy at Scripps.)
 She is active in community-based organizations addressing women and prison and has been a fellow in the Women’s Policy Institute.
 Sue has served as IWS Coordinator since 1999.

 Alex Chappell works as the Liaison to Art & Gender and Women’s Studies at the Honnold Mudd Library of the Claremont Colleges.
 She also works as the Embedded Services Program Coordinator at Honnold Mudd.
 Alex has a Bachelor’s Degree in Art from Pomona College and a Master’s Degree in Library and Information Science from San Jose State University.
 Prior to her career as a librarian, she worked as a letterpress printer at the Yolla Bolly Press and as an editor and production coordinator for exhibition catalogs and other museum publications at the San Francisco Museum of Modern Art.

 Piya Chatterjee is the Backstrand Chair of Gender & Women’s Studies at Scripps College.
 Her early research and activist work engaged the histories and lives of women workers on Indian tea plantations.
 She organized with women workers between 1999 and 2007.
 She is interested in women’s labor, colonial and postcolonial history, and feminist ethnographic writing.